The Library adjudicates two annual student awards for excellence in library research:

-These awards are available to undergraduate students who demonstrate outstanding research skills in using information and resources located in, or accessible from, the Mount Library when completing a research assignment for course credit during the 12-month period preceding the deadline.
+These awards celebrate undergraduate students who demonstrate outstanding research skills using resources located in, or accessible from, the MSVU Library when completing a research assignment for course credit during the 12-month period preceding the deadline.

-The Mount Saint Vincent University Introduction to Library Research Award is awarded annually to a novice researcher, i.e. an undergraduate student at MSVU who has completed no more than 7.5 units or less at MSVU (or another post-secondary institution) and demonstrates outstanding research skills in using information and resources located in, or accessible from, the MSVU Library when completing a research paper for credit at the Mount.
-Annotated bibliographies are also eligible for this award.
+The Mount Saint Vincent University Introduction to Library Research Award is awarded annually to a novice researcher, i.e. an undergraduate student at MSVU who has completed no more than 15 units or less at MSVU (or any other post-secondary institution) and demonstrates outstanding research skills using information and resources located in, or accessible from, the MSVU Library when completing a research paper for credit.
+Annotated bibliographies are eligible for this award.

-The adjudication committee normally consists of professional librarians and a library assistant.
-The committee may seek advice from a member of the teaching faculty who has a subject background related to the paper under consideration.
+The adjudication committee consists of librarians and library staff members.
+The committee may seek advice from the teaching faculty related to the paper under consideration.
 The research assignments will be judged according to the following criteria: